varunsrini7/100-days-of-code/log.md

 **Today's Progress**: Completed Linear Regression fully and also completed Logistic Regression fully

 **Thoughts:** I learnt the basis for Linear and Logistic regression, things are starting to make more sense.
 Also, able to remember more codes without looking for any reference.
 Seems like I need to start reading ISLR on the side.

+### Day 6 : February 20, 2022

+**Today's Progress**: Completed KNN

+**Thoughts:** Finished the project, seems like I need to read ISLR on an urgent basis to get the mathematical hang of what's going on